atrinh1996/Groot/README.md

 - testfiles/: directory containing unit test files and expected outputs.
     - testfiles/ref: directory with files containing expected outputs of pass and failure tests of the test files in testfiles/ of the same name.
 Each tests' stdout/stderr can be diff'd against its reference.

+## Testing
+Test cases were designed to check for successful and failure.
+Testing generally includes checks for
+- Correct use of parentheses
+- Correct numbers of arguments
+Note that at this point, there is no testing for ensure that values are of the correct type.
+For instance (if 'c' 4 5) and (+ 'x' #t) are considered correct.
+This is because there's no type checking the code.
+For each keyword/syntactic form, there is testing that it works at the lowest level (eg (4) and (+ 5 6) for integers and the plus sign, respectively) and then testing that the scanner/parser is recursively checking the subexpressions, such as for (+ (- 5 4) 6).
+Failure cases were intentionally designed to only have one flaw so as to ensure that the user could verify with certainty that the scanner/parser checks that particular issue.

 ## Tasks Completed